DenisNasekin/DenisNasekin/README.md

 <a href = "https://denisnasekin.github.io/mesto-project-ff/">Website</a> <br>
 7. Project "web-larek-frontend".
 Creation of a small online store on OOP, HTML, SCSS, JavaScript and TypeScript <br>
 <a href = "https://github.com/DenisNasekin/web-larek-frontend">Repository</a>
 8. Project "web-larek-frontend".
 Creating a tool for customizing a blog page through an opening panel.
-React on SCSS, JavaScript and TypeScript <br>
+React on SCSS, JS and TS <br>
 <a href = "https://github.com/DenisNasekin/blog-customizer">Repository</a> <br>
 9. Project "stellar-burger".
 Creating an application for ordering burgers.
 React, Redux, Router on SCSS, JavaScript and TypeScript <br>
 <a href = "https://github.com/DenisNasekin/stellar-burger">Repository</a> <br>